bihor/camaliga/Documentation/Changelog/Index.rst

             New method for changing the page title and metatags.
 Utility PageTitle removed.

-            Backend-Layout adapted for TYPO3 11.
+            Bugfix for TYPO3 11 (e.g. backend-layout adapted for TYPO3 11.) and PHP 8.
 ==========  ==============================================================================================================================